Introduction

 Absolutely.
 I’ve seen this error with Node.js, Django, FastAPI, and even PHP.
 The root cause is always the same: Nginx can’t get a proper response from your backend.

 If you really found this blog helpful, please share it with others and subscribe to our newsletter for more valuable blogs.
-Thank you for reading!
+Thank you for the reading!